 Welsh Superstar Mezzo Soprano Katherine Jenkins OBE officially became the world’s most successful Classical singer last year after she was crowned ’The Biggest Selling Classical Artist of the Century’ by Classic FM.
 She further cemented her title by gaining her 14th Number 1 Album – smashing the record books since signing to Universal Classics at the tender age of 22.
 Then a school teacher, Katherine burst onto the music scene in 2003 when she performed at Westminster Cathedral in honour of Pope John Paul II’s Silver Jubilee, became the talisman for her much beloved Welsh rugby team, singing the anthem before important international matches & had her debut performance at the Sydney Opera House.
 Awards and accolades followed as well as invitations to sing for Popes, Presidents and Princes.
 Jenkins is a firm favourite of the British royal family having been invited to sing ‘God save the Queen’ at Her Majesty’s diamond jubilee, perform at The Queen’s Coronation concerts at Buckingham palace and more recently at Her Majesty’s 90th birthday celebrations at Windsor castle.

 Jenkins has earned her ‘National Treasure’ status not only through her dedication to her music but because of her massive charitable efforts.
-She is global patron of The Wilderness Foundation (conservation) as well as being an Ambassador for Prince William’s TUSK Trust.
-She is an ambassador for cancer charity Macmillan, a trustee of The British Forces Foundation (she has travelled to Iraq, Afghanistan, Kosovo, Cyprus & Northern Ireland to entertain the troops and was presented with an OBE by HRH Prince of Wales in 2013 as a result).
+She is global patron of The Wilderness Foundation (conservation) as well as being an ambassador for Prince William’s TUSK Trust.
+She is an ambassador for cancer charity Macmillan, Grief Encounter (Children’s charity dealing with the loss of a parent or sibling) and is a trustee of the British Forces Foundation (she has travelled to Iraq, Afghanistan, Kosovo, Cyprus & Northern Ireland to entertain the troops and was presented with an OBE by HRH Prince of Wales in 2013 as a result).
 Katherine sits on the arts advisory board of the Nehru Centre which encourages artistic development between India and the UK and is an ambassador for Number 10’s GREAT campaign.
 Jenkins spent 2020 creating free ‘at home’ performances to boost morale and bring people together virtually during the pandemic.
-She performed 27 ‘lockdown live’ concerts every Saturday night to millions of people, performed a VE Day BBC concert from a deserted Buckingham Palace as well as a highly publicised ‘Behind Closed Doors’ concert at the Royal Albert Hall – a first in the iconic venue’s 150 year history.
+She performed 25 ‘lockdown live’ concerts every Saturday night to millions of people, performed a VE Day BBC concert from a deserted Buckingham Palace as well as a highly publicised ‘Behind Closed Doors’ concert at the Royal Albert Hall – a first in the iconic venue’s 150 year history.

 Born in South Wales, Katherine learned to sing as a chorister of St. David’s Church choir, Neath.
 Her love of music was well nurtured in the Welsh Valleys, where she had the opportunity to join choral groups, perform with Welsh Male Voice Choirs as well as participate in Eisteddfods and other musical events.
 She has always accredited her down to earth nature to her Welsh roots and her amazing family.
 Sadly, Katherine’s father Selwyn passed away when she was just 15 and since then his memory has been the driving force in her life.
 Every album, every award is dedicated to him.